Elk Point Residential Fees,

 10365-97 St, Edmonton, AB T5J 2T3

-There are so many different ways to pay your rates, taxes, and fees online when you live in Elk Point:
+There are so many ways to pay your taxes and bills online when you live in Elk Point:

 You can pay your bills online here or by calling your bank.
-Please be aware of your banks policies regarding the effective date of payment.
-Receipts will be issued for payments received through online banking.
-If you do not receive a receipt via Canada Post, please contact the Town Office.
 Please be aware of your bank's policies regarding the effective date of payment.

 Important notes regarding paying property fees online: